-Use @brightside/cics@latest in your command syntax to install, update, and validate the plug-in.
+Use @brightside/cics@lts-incremental in your command syntax to install, update, and validate the plug-in.

-• Zowe CLI Plug-in for IBM Db2 Database
+Zowe CLI Plug-in for IBM Db2 Database

-Use @brightside/db2@latest in your command syntax to install, update, and validate the IBM Db2 Database plug-in.
+Use @brightside/db2@lts-incremental in your command syntax to install, update, and validate the IBM Db2 Database plug-in.